- Honor 20 Review: Price and Specification

 - Type-C to 3.5mm audio jack connector

 - Regular guidebook

-Turn your attention to the vanilla Honor 20’s rear side you will notice what Honor terms as ‘Dynamic Holographic dack design‘.
+Turn your attention to the Honor 20’s rear side, and you will notice what Honor calls ‘Dynamic Holographic Design‘.
 What’s that you may ask?
-Well, it is a triple layer design – one color layer, one standard glass sheet, and one with diamond shape tiny prisms – that together result in the gradient on the back.
+Well, it is a triple layer design – one color layer, one standard glass sheet, and one with diamond shape tiny prisms – that together result in a gradient back.

 Honor claims that the entire manufacturing process is so complex that out of every batch only a handful are perfect enough to be used in phones.